eliteweblabs/capco/scope.md

 {{CONTRACT_URL}}
 {{BASE_URL}}

-projectStatus = ALWAYS THE NUMERICAL VALUE projectStatusLabel = THE status_name column corresponding to projectStatus
+projectStatusInt = ALWAYS THE NUMERICAL VALUE projectStatusLabel = THE status_name column corresponding to projectStatus

-Do not put variables on the window object
+Do not put variables on the window object whenever possible Do not use data attributes whenever possible
-Do not use data attributes whenever possible
+Do not use fallback functions